BillJr99/Ursinus-CS474/_pages/Activities/activity-eyetracking.md

       questions:
         - "What kinds of applications can you think of that would benefit from eye tracking?"
         - "How might eye tracking enhance the user experience in applications that might not traditionally incorporate it?
 In particular, how might eye tracking applications assist disabled persons using software?"
+        - "What are the pros and cons of using a threshold-based detection strategy?
+How might you automatically calibrate such a system, and how might you allow it to adapt to changing conditions over time?"

 tags:
   - modalities